 In many cases, a temporary crown is placed to protect the area and so you don’t have to be self-conscious about this blight on your smile.
 When your crown is ready, it will be permanently bonded to the damaged tooth and tested for comfort, look, and fit.
 Once this restoration is complete, you will have an amazing-looking tooth that is the right shape and size and blends in with the rest of your smile.

 Dental crowns have many uses, and they are a long-lasting, reliable solution that completes smiles, makes it easier to bite and chew, and renews your confidence.
-Whether repair, restoration, or protection is called for, a crown covers up what’s wrong with your tooth and protects neighboring teeth from developing their own problems.
+Whether repair, restoration, or protection is called for, a crown covers up what’s wrong with your tooth and prevents neighboring teeth from developing their own problems.

 Covering up the problem tooth after it’s been treated is the best way to repair your smile and keep it strong and healthy.
-Contact us at Dentistry for Life in Center City to schedule your appointment to talk about whether a crown is right for you.
+Contact us at Dentistry for Life in Philadelphia to schedule your appointment to talk about whether a crown is right for you.

 Philadelphia dentist offers saturday and sunday appointments.

 Our office is located at 1601 Walnut Street #1217 in Philadelphia.
 We offer appointments seven days a week to make dental care convenient for you and your schedule: